-Jet Airways, bankers to meet airline's vendors, lessors to discuss debt plan: sources
+Jet Airways, bankers to meet airline's vendors, lessors to discuss debt plan - sources

 The carrier is also late on salary payments to its employees for the month of December, the first source said.

-Reporting by Aditi Shah; Editing by Keith Weir
+Reporting by Aditi Shah; Editing by Keith Weir and Louise Heavens